Welcoming a student into one's home always produces a mix of anticipation and nervousness, whether it's a seasoned host family or a first-timer.

-While every family goes about welcoming their student in their own way, here are a few guidelines that will help any host family ease the transition of adding a student to their household.
+While every family goes about welcoming their international student in their own way, here are a few guidelines that will help any host family ease the transition of adding a student to their household.

 Give Your Student a Tour of the House